BernardIgiri/cfgcrypt/README.md

     	Post string denoting end of value to be encrypted (default "}}#") -prefix string
-    	Prefix string denoting start of value to be encrypted (default "#{{")
+    	Prefix string denoting start of value to be encrypted (default "#{{") -force bool
+  	Overwrites key file if it exists
 ```

 ## Example